chrede88/qubtTemplate/README.md

 ---

 ## Deploy on Github Pages
 You can very easily deploy your site using Github Pages.
-Included in this template is a Github Action workflow that will build and deploy your site to Github Pages automatically:+1:
+Included in this template is a Github Action workflow that will build and deploy your site to Github Pages automatically :+1:

 You can find the workflow here `.github/deploymentWorkflow/buildDeploy.yml`.
 To use this, move it to `.github/workflows/`.